MicrosoftDocs/WSL/WSL/wsl-config.md

 ## wsl.conf

-- Stored in the `/etc` directory of the distribution.
+- Stored in the `/etc` directory of the distribution as a unix file.
 - Used to configure settings on a per-distribution basis.
 Settings configured in this file will only be applied to the specific Linux distribution that contains the directory where this file is stored.
 - Can be used for distributions run by either version, WSL 1 or WSL 2.
 - To get to the `/etc` directory for an installed distribution, use the distribution's command line with `cd /` to access the root directory, then `ls` to list files or `explorer.exe .` to view in Windows File Explorer.
 The directory path should look something like: `/etc/wsl.conf`.